Ferry to Ancona

 Note: Be sure that you book your ferry tickets from or to Ancona early because it is a port with high demand especially in high season and it is possible that you will not find tickets.

-The ferries from Ancona to Greece are anchoring at the Corfu, Igoumenitsa and Patras ports and there are several routes throughout the year, daily, mostly to Igoumenitsa and Patras.
+The Ancona ferry to Greece is anchoring at the Corfu, Igoumenitsa and Patras ports and there are several routes throughout the year, daily, mostly to Igoumenitsa and Patras.
 The journeys may take 16 to 22 hours but all the vessels are offering many accommodation options and amenities on board in order to make your crossing more as pleasant as possible.

-Ancona to Patras: a daily and all-year-around route that gets more frequent in summer months (more than 2 crossings daily).
-The duration is almost 23 hours.
+Ancona Patra ferry: a daily and all-year-around route that gets more frequent in summer months (more than 2 crossings daily).
+The duration of Patras Ancona ferry is almost 23 hours.

-Ancona to Igoumenitsa: like the above, it is a very popular crossing which takes place every day and all year long with a sailing time around 16 hours.
+Ancona to Igoumenitsa: like the above, taking the ferries from Ancona to Greece's city of Igoumenitsa, is a very popular crossing which takes place every day and all year long with a sailing time around 16 hours.

-Ancona to Corfu: a ferry route taking place 3 times a week with a duration of around 15 hours.
+Corfu Ancona Ferry: a ferry route taking place 3 times a week with a duration of around 15 hours.

-The port of Ancona is so important firstly because of its huge size which can host many ship departures and arrivals and secondly because of its location, in central Italy and close to Europe.
+Ancona ferry port is so important firstly because of its huge size which can host many ship departures and arrivals and secondly because of its location, in central Italy and close to Europe.
 Most travelers from Europe are usually reaching it by their cars or campers and then cross the Adriatic and Ionian Seas with the camping on board option or by booking cabins since the voyage is long.

 Ancona is easily accessible by train, bus or car from the big cities of Italy like Rome or Milan in the north.
 It is worth mentioning that close to the city (24 km) is the International Marche Airport and from there, you can take a taxi directly to Ancona port.
 You are also able to use the bus or train from the neighbor village, Castelferretti (2 km), and reach your destination in an average of 25 mins.